Hawaii was the 50th US state to join the Union on August 21, 1959.

 Each of the islands in the Aloha State enjoys a diverse climate, including generally mild temperatures, sunny skies, as well as the possibility of light misty rain on one side of the island while it’s raining heavily just a few miles away.

-The Aloha State was geographically formed out of volcanoes and is the only state that is entirely surrounded by water, thereby making it prone to several natural disasters.
+The Aloha State was geographically formed out of volcanic eruptions and is the only state that is entirely surrounded by water, thereby making it prone to several natural hazards.

 What natural disasters does Hawaii have?